Minneapolis has paid $63,000 to private security firms for 3 council members

 McKenzie said the city has spent $63,000 over the past three weeks for security service for three council members.
 She said contracts for less than $175,000 typically do not need public approval from council, and they do not expect these expenses to surpass that threshold.

-On Friday, City Council voted unanimously to advance a proposal that would eliminate from the city charter — essentially its constitution — the requirement to maintain and fund the department.
-In its place, the city would be required to have a Department of Community Safety and Violence Prevention, which could employ “licensed peace officers” but wouldn’t be required to do so.
+On Friday, the City Council voted unanimously to advance a proposal that would eliminate from the city charter — essentially its constitution — the requirement to maintain and fund the department.
+In its place, the city would be required to have a department of community safety and violence prevention, which could employ “licensed peace officers” but wouldn’t be required to do so.
 That would ultimately need approval from voters.

 Asked whether the Minneapolis Police Department had any reports of threats against council members, department spokesman John Elder said he didn’t have any information he could share.
 In Minnesota, public officials who make reports to police can ask that their name be redacted, which would prohibit the department from confirming whether those reports exist.